What are the best Drata alternatives?

 |---|---|---|---|---|---|

-| Vanta | 300+ integrations; continuous controls; AI questionnaire; Trust Center; Auditor API | Mature startups & mid-market | Fast onboarding; strong questionnaire enablement | Quote-based (can be heavy for very early-stage) | Broad ecosystem + built-in customer Trust Center |
+| Vanta | 400+ integrations; continuous controls; AI questionnaire; Trust Center; Auditor API | Mature startups & mid-market | Fast onboarding; strong questionnaire enablement | Quote-based (can be heavy for very early-stage) | Broad ecosystem + built-in customer Trust Center |

-| Secureframe | Continuous monitoring; automated evidence; policy & risk tools; Trust Center | Teams wanting guided onboarding (SMB β Mid) | Known for strong onboarding and in-house expert support | Package tiers (Fundamentals/Complete/Federal); no public pricing | Clear package structure + federal compliance add-on |
+| Secureframe | Continuous monitoring; automated evidence; policy and risk tools; Trust Center | Teams wanting guided onboarding | Guided support | Fundamentals/Complete/Defense; quote-only | Guided support plus defense-oriented frameworks |

-| Thoropass (Laika) | Continuous monitoring; auditor connections; software + services | Teams seeking hands-on advisory (first-time audits) | Integrated auditor experience reduces backβandβforth | Sales/consultative pricing | Software + expert advisory with integrated audit workflow |
+| Thoropass (Laika) | Continuous monitoring; auditor connections; software + services | Teams seeking hands-on advisory (first-time audits) | Integrated auditor experience reduces back‑and‑forth | Sales/consultative pricing | Software + expert advisory with integrated audit workflow |

-| Hyperproof | Common control set; automated evidence orchestration; risk modules | Scaling orgs managing many frameworks | Mature riskβcompliance alignment; may require implementation | Custom quotes (no public pricing) | Strong multi-framework mapping and risk integration |
+| Hyperproof | Common control set; automated evidence orchestration; risk modules | Scaling orgs managing many frameworks | Mature risk–compliance alignment; may require implementation | Custom quotes (no public pricing) | Strong multi-framework mapping and risk integration |

 | AuditBoard | Unified audit-risk-compliance core; AI reporting; analytics | Large enterprises (SOX, multi-framework) | Deep collaboration at scale; enterprise support | Enterprise pricing via sales | Enterprise-grade audit & SOX roots with AI insights |